 - ✓ Contract: Heating oil futures trade in the same units as gasoline: 1,000 barrels of 42 gallons each, or a total of 42,000 gallons.
-The contract is based on delivery to New York harbor, the principal cash-market trading center. - ✓ Margins: Margins for heating oil are quite high, and they're based on a tiered structure that's designed to give a more precise assessment of risk.
-Each tier consists of at least one futures month, and all of the months within a given tier are consecutive.
-In general, as of August 2005, the Group 1 margin for nonmembers was \$6,075.
-Groups 2 through 4 initial margins, respectively, were \$5,738, \$5,063, and \$4,388.
-Maintenance margins, respectively, were \$4,500, \$4,250, \$3,750, and \$3,250.
+The contract is based on delivery to New York harbor, the principal cash-market trading center. - ✓ Margins: Margins for heating oil are quite high, and they're based on a tiered structure designed to give a more precise assessment of risk.
+Each tier consists of at least one futures month, and all the months within a given tier are consecutive.
+In general, as of February 2008, the Group 1 margin for nonmembers was \$6,750, with maintenance margins at \$5,500.